vilimounga/startup-Fall-2024-/README.md

   - retrieving fitness data
   - submitting daily fitness data
 - **DB/Login** - Store users fitness data (steps and calories) in database.
 Register and login users.
 Credentials securely stored in database.
 Can't enter fitness data without authentication.
-- **WebSocket** - As each user enter their daily fitness data, users will receive notifcaitons of other peoples steps for the day.
-(If entered in realtime).
+- **WebSocket** - As a user enters their daily fitness data, they'll receive notifcations of other user's steps for the day.